AZ-X/AZ-X/README.md

 ~~Check Point’s customers remain fully protected against such threats while using Harmony Mobile Security.~~

 > ->This made me smile :-)

+GitLab vs GitHub: Which is right for you?

+- While moving your project from one to the other is very feasible, it’s never a good experience having to move platforms.
+Making the right choice at the right point in time can save you many work hours.
+- There are clear advantages to both, but whether you go with the well Established GitHub or the emerging GitLab, you’re getting a platform that has most, if not all, of your needs, covered.
+Albeit possibly to different degrees and at different price points.

+> ->This made me smile :-)